fulopjoz/diploma_thesis/README.md

 **Author:** Jozef Fulop
 **Institution:** UCT in Prague

 Welcome to the repository for my diploma thesis.
 This project explores both ensemble and graph neural network (GNN) models applied to cheminformatics data.
-The repository includes documentation, code, and data resources aimed at researchers and students interested in machine learning and cheminformatics.
+The repository includes documentation, code, and data resources aimed in machine learning and cheminformatics.

 ## Data